TheFox/wallet/README.md

 ## Why this project?

 While conventionally programs like Microsoft Excel or [LibreOffice](https://www.libreoffice.org/) use [proprietary file formats](https://en.wikipedia.org/wiki/Proprietary_format) and [binary files](https://en.wikipedia.org/wiki/Binary_file) to store your data, this program uses [YAML](https://en.wikipedia.org/wiki/YAML).
 YAML is a human-readable data serialization format.
-This means you can edit the YAML files on any [operating system](https://en.wikipedia.org/wiki/Operating_system) with any text editor.
+This means you can edit the YAML files on any [operating system](https://en.wikipedia.org/wiki/Operating_system), using any text editor.

 ## Features